gilserrancoli/capture_2Dcycling/README.md

 Serrancolí, G; Bogatikov, P; Palés Huix, J; Forcada Barberà, A; Sánchez Egea, A.J.; Torner, J; Kanaan-Izquierdo, S.; Susín, A. Marker-less monitoring protocol to analyze biomechanical joint metrics during pedaling.
 IEEE Access.

 https://ieeexplore.ieee.org/document/9131774

+**Code to use only the correction algorithm (with six points)**

+The file *ReadVideoData_6points.m* only process the video (without expecting force sensor data and synchronization).
+In that case, the output contains 6 points (shoulder, hip, knee, ankle, metatarsal and heel).